 - Invoice Frequency (when sent with a payment request, this will auto-populate the invoice frequency)

-- Advisor Signature (this is another way to add your printed name/signature to the document if you don't add yourself as a signee on the template!)
+- Advisor Signature (this is another way to add your printed name to the document)

 To adjust the field size to better fit your document or to allow clients to enter lengthier inputs (e.g. email addresses), grab the corner of the field with your cursor and enlarge/reduce it.
 Making the box larger in height will increase the text size!